Neda2020/Marsnews-Web-Scraping-and-DataAnalysis/README.md

 The goal of Part 1 was to scrape the titles and preview text of Mars news articles from a webpage using automated browsing and HTML parsing.

 ## Methodology
+# Automated Browsing:
-.Automated Browsing: I used the Splinter library to navigate to the Mars News website.
+I used the Splinter library to navigate to the Mars News website.
+# HTML Parsing:
-.HTML Parsing: BeautifulSoup was utilized to extract and parse text elements such as titles and preview text of news articles.
+BeautifulSoup was utilized to extract and parse text elements such as titles and preview text of news articles.
+# Data Storage:
-.Data Storage: Each title and preview text was stored in a dictionary, and all dictionaries were appended to a list for easy access and potential storage.
+Each title and preview text was stored in a dictionary, and all dictionaries were appended to a list for easy access and potential storage.
+# Data Output:
-.Data Output: The final result was printed in a structured format and optionally saved in a JSON file for sharing.
+The final result was printed in a structured format and optionally saved in a JSON file for sharing.
 Code Highlights

 ## Copy Highlights